dickofn/dickopokedex/README.md

 # Introduction

-This app is created with Nuxt 3, when this project started Nuxt 3 is just released its RC1 version.
+This project is created with Nuxt 3, when this project started Nuxt 3 is just released its RC1 version.

 This project is created using Nuxt 3 capabilities and mixed with Pinia

 ## Demo: [Take me there](http://dickopokedex.vercel.app "Let's Go")